sanvsquezsz/PPG-based-BP-assessment/README.md

 ### Matlab (r) format

-The files in ".mat" format are independent for each recording (where ## is the subject number), as follows:
+The *PPG_subj_completa.mat* file contains the following subset of the dataset in a single Matlab (r) variable named *data*.
+The following are provided for each of the 56 recordings:

-  - PPG_subj_##.mat: the physiological signal data organized in a row vector  $(1:n)$, where n represents the floating value of the PPG signal for each sample along a single row.
+  - PPG: photoplethysmogram signal.
+Each signal is provided in a structure, where the *'signal'* field denotes the signal values in a row vector $(1:n)$, and *'fs'* is the sampling     frequency.
+  - info: a structure of all variables related to participant information (e.g., ID, age, gender, sys_bp, dis_bp, HR, etc.).
 ### JSON format

 ...